The ‘city of a hundred spires’, this is a magical place. Prague has a rich history that is both fascinating and awe-inspiring.

 Day 2 Itinerary in Prague

 If you’re spending two days in Prague, you’re going to need a few extra activities to add to your Prague itinerary.
+Make sure you have some comfy shoes on your packing list, you’re going to need them!
 You’ll spend the day exploring some of the more unique things to do in Prague.
 Here are a few of the best things to add.

 Golden Lane gets its name from the story that is told throughout Prague.
 It is said that alchemists used to stay in the houses along Golden Lane, and they were commissioned to find a chemical reaction that would turn ordinary objects into gold!